WarshipGirls/WGViewer/docs/WGR_BUGs.md

 Data version: 2020112002

-If looking from `shipCard->equipmentType` route, light crusier can equip battleships' main battery
+If looking from `shipCard->equipmentType` route, light cruiser can equip battleships' main battery
 workaround: check on `shipEquimnt->shipType` (By the way, they spell equipment wrong)

 suggestion to MF: delete `equipmentType` in your `getInitConfigs->shipCard`